Unity-Technologies/ml-agents/docs/ML-Agents-Overview.md

 The Learning Environment contains three additional components that help organize the Unity scene:
-* **Agents** - which is attached to each agent and handles generating its observations, performing the actions it receives and assigning a reward (positive / negative) when appropriate.
+* **Agents** - which is attached to a Unity GameObject (any character within a scene) and handles generating its observations, performing the actions it receives and assigning a reward (positive / negative) when appropriate.
 Each Agent is linked to exactly one Brain.
 * **Brains** - which encapsulates the logic for making decisions for the Agent.
-In essence, the Brain is what holds on to the policy for each agent and determines which actions the agent should take at each instance.
+In essence, the Brain is what holds on to the policy for each Agent and determines which actions the Agent should take at each instance.
 More specifically, it is the component that receives the observations and rewards from the Agent and returns an action.
 * **Academy** - which orchestrates the observation and decision making process.